-Leadership San Mateo, Foster City, Burlingame, Hillsborough is an educational program of the four cities and the San Mateo, Foster City, and Burlingame Chambers of Commerce.
+Leadership is an educational program of the Cities of San Mateo, Foster City, Burlingame, and Hillsborough, and the San Mateo, Foster City, and Burlingame Chambers of Commerce.

-If you are interested in learning about how your city and county operate and you want to meet current public, private, and non-profit leaders who work to meet the various needs of people in our county, this program is for you.
+If you are interested in learning about how the public, private, and nonprofit organizations in your city and county operate, and you want to meet leaders who work to meet the various needs of people in our county, this program is for you.
 If you’re considering becoming more engaged in any aspect of our community, the Leadership Program will expose you to current issues and needs where you can add value.
-Or if you are new to a current leadership role and want to increase your leadership skills, or connect with other local leaders, you’ll find this program invaluable.
+Or if you are new to a current leadership role and want to increase your leadership skills and connect with other local leaders, you’ll find this program invaluable.

 The first class graduated in June 1991.
-After twenty six classes, graduates number over 700.
-Leadership grads have made impressive contributions in their personal and professional lives, and many have committed to public service.
+After 26 classes, graduates number over 700.
+Leadership Program graduates have made impressive contributions in their personal and professional lives, and many have committed to public service.

 Local leaders in these fields facilitate each session.
 The class will make site visits to a number of important community facilities and have the opportunity to interact with leaders in each of these areas.

 To successfully complete the Leadership Program, a participant is expected to attend all sessions and participate in the skill development groups.
 Our attendance policy allows for two absences.
 Please note, three occurrences of late arrival or early departure will be considered as two absences.

 Each program day is led by current leaders in our community who facilitate panel discussions and invite speakers to inform you about current community issues.
 There are numerous opportunities to connect to your fellow classmates in problem solving activities and by working in “Leadership Learning” groups, a source for peer mentoring.